-Name of Minor: Case Number: Minor: 1000 1000 I authorize the disclosure and use of the sha ring of information as written on this form. anyone listed on this form cannot share my information to anyone mission unless otherwise permitted by Law.
-I understand I have a right to stop (revoke) this authorization at any time.
-I have a right to a copy of this form at any to ime.
-I have a right to a copy of this form at any to ime.
-I have a right to a copy of this form at any to Signature of Miner/Legal Guardian Date Signature of Miner/Legal Guardian Signature of Minor/Legal Guardian WITNESS: I have verified the Minor's iden Date
+Name of Minor: Case Number: Minor: I authorize the disclosure and use of the sharing of information as v vritten on this form.
+Merced County Juvenile Justice System or anyone listed on this for not on this or other releases without my permission unless otherwise I understand I have a right to stop (revoke) this authorization at any time.
+I have a right to a copy of this form at any time.
+Signature of Minor/Legal Guardian Date WITNESS: I have verified the Minor's identity and the contents of discussed with the Minor/Legal Guardian.